 People may report different experiences regarding the impact of sun on their acne.
 While sun exposure can increase vitamin D and be associated with exercise and fun, moderation is key.
 While certain light spectrums including blue light may help acne, too much ultraviolet sun exposure can increase skin aging and further darken acne spots.
 To combat the damage with ultraviolet light, it is important to understand the benefits of hats, shade, awareness of the time of day and duration of sun exposure.
 For sunscreens, try to use a non-comedogenic (won't clog pores), oil-free, mineral sunscreen.

 4. Develop good workout habits

 It’s great to put in the time for workouts, but don’t hang out too long in your sweaty clothes.
-Make sure you shower and change clothes right after working out—or doing anything that gets you sweaty.
+Make sure you shower and change clothes right after working out—or after excessive sweating.

 5. Resist the urge to pop, pick or scrub acne

-A zit may be harder to reach on your back but resist the urge to pick and pop your body acne.
+A zit may be harder to reach on your back but resist the urge to pick and pop your body acne to avoid acne scars.
 As well, avoid course or rough body scrubs that are traumatic to the skin.
-These will only make it worse.
+These will only make acne worse.

 6. Modify your diet

 When it comes to acne, your diet could also be to blame.
 Findings from some studies found that following a low-glycemic diet may help reduce acne.
 Instead of reaching for a burger, fries and Coca-Cola, focus on eating a diet rich in fresh produce and whole foods.
 Steer clear of dairy products and sugary high carbohydrate foods that raise your blood sugar quickly.
 For more tips, check out this article from the American Academy of Dermatology Association.